p10rahulm/rgrangertest/README.md

-Hypothesis: Success is caused by increasing incarceration rate # debate with samir
+Hypothesis: Country success is caused by increasing incarceration rate # debate with samir

-Null Hypothesis: Success (as measured by gdp) is not caused by increasing incarceration rate
+Null Hypothesis: Country success (as measured by gdp) is not caused by increasing incarceration rate

 Result: Null Hypothesis rejected using granger test of causality.